Top 5 Reasons Hackers Might Target Your Small Business

 4. Insufficient Upkeep

-Let’s say you install the latest and greatest cybersecurity system and train all of your employees to spot phishing attempts.
+Let’s say you install the latest and greatest cybersecurity system and train your employees to spot phishing attempts.
 You should be golden, right?

-Hackers are constantly discovering new vulnerabilities, and therefore cybersecurity companies are constantly updating their software.
+Hackers constantly discover new vulnerabilities, so cybersecurity companies are updating their software.

 You must be diligent in updating these systems.
-In fact, ideally, you would hire a cybersecurity expert to help keep your company safe.
+Ideally, you would hire a cybersecurity expert to help keep your company safe.
 Knowing that’s not always a realistic option, be sure to take due diligence in reminding your employees about the dangers of cyber theft.

 Here’s a short video of tips from an NSA hacker: